hmmbhaskar/my_study/self_management/daily_report/daily_report.md

 # Daily report

+## 2025/10/19 - 2025/11/04

+1. Was engaged in house search, house shift, time waste and many things which can be simply classified as a non productive task.
+2. Also toured a lot of locations.

 ## 2025/10/19

 1. Since on the Previous day, slept a lot late, so already woke up late today, but then got engaged in home stuffs and didn't studied at all.